hidirektor/ondergrup-setup-wizard/README.md

 ## Usage

 There's two steps to you must follow.
-- [x] Download the latest version of Önder Setup Wizard
+- [x] Download the latest version of Canicula Setup Wizard
 - [x] Then double click and finish the installation :))

 [Releases Page](https://github.com/hidirektor/ondergrup-setup-wizard/releases)